 Splay – Slope

-Slump – A measure of the consistence of freshly mixed concrete or mortar.
+Slump – A measure of the consistency of freshly mixed concrete or mortar.

 Slurry Flooring – Coating or resurfacing system, usually 100% solids, of resins and fillers that is flowable but not necessarily self-leveling, usually troweled to the thickness of the largest aggregate in the mix.